South Pass City, Wyoming

 The State of Wyoming is refurbishing this old mine so that visitors can see the workings of a truly great old gold mine.

 South Pass City was the site of Wyoming's biggest gold boom and bust.
 Emigrant, travelers on their way west likely discovered small amounts of gold in the 1840's.
 But it wasn't until 1867 that the first mining claims were staked.
 Word of the new gold rush spread and the summer of 1868 brought an influx of people from every corner of the globe to partake in the bonanza.
-A torrent of mining activity followed for the next several years. in 1869 South Pass City, with perhaps 3,000 people was Wyoming Territory's second largest town.
+A torrent of mining activity followed for the next several years.
+In 1869 South Pass City, with perhaps 3,000 people was Wyoming Territory's second largest town.

 Firewood stash at South Pass City, Wyoming